Vollinger0/esm/readme_development.md

 ### done

+- [x] refactor configuration once again: put base-config as default-config into the module, and provide an example custom config.
+The game has to do some sanity checks on startup to make sure the required configurations are in place (like installdir, dedicated yaml, etc.) - Or use something more sophisticated, e.g. a proper getter for config properties that retrieve it from custom -> base -> fallback to a default. => use pydantic!
 - [x] check requirements should do a test copy with robocopy
 - [x] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
 - [-] game-install should have the option to install the scenario? or...